 Players the club are open to selling: Nasri, Mangala, Nolito, Denayer, Fernando, Hart, Bony, Barker, Aaron Mooy, Angeliño, Enes Unal (sold to Villarreal €14m), Ruben Sobrino, David Faupala and Iheanacho will leave if the right offer comes in.

-Jord Mendes has also been with club officials discussing City’s efforts to sign Fabinho and Ederson.
+Jord Mendes had also been with club officials discussing City’s efforts to sign Fabinho and Ederson.
 From what we can make from reliable sources, the speculation that City were after Pepe and William Cavalho is just what the papers have thrown together when grasping at straws.
 It’s true that Jorge Mendes used to be William Carvalho’s agent, but that changed not so long ago, and his new agent is actually Perre Guardiola, Pep’s brother.
 So why the media seem to think Mendes meeting with City means William Carvalho is on his way to the Etihad is just uneducated speculation.

 Fabinho is also of interest to Manchester United and the bookies seem to think that’s his likeliest destination.
 That’s not to say City have given up.
 He has been a target for City for a long time.
+That said, the interest is

 Anyway, apparently Ederson deal was scheduled to be announced at the very start of June, but City hadn’t been able to conclude the deal as quickly as they’d hoped because of third party ownership issues.
 The deal took longer than expected and required ratification from the Premier League, due to the diligence surrounding third party ownership deals.
 Given the recent transfer controversies reported in the papers, of which the Premier League and the FA have been implicated, and the fact the transfer window doesn’t officially open yet, there’s been no rush for the Premier League to ratify the deal.
 So City fans had to wait a while longer for confirmation on City’s part.